Everything You Need to Know to Hike Cotopaxi Volcano in Ecuador

 Where to Stay While Hiking Cotopaxi

 Cotopaxi National Park is located a few hours south of Quito.
-The best places to stay prior to, during and after your summit hike are in or around Cotopaxi National Park.
+The best places to stay prior to, during, and after your summit hike are in and around Cotopaxi National Park.
 There are several places I recommend in this area, and depending on the tour or guide service you book with, accomodations could also be included.
-Traditional haciendas are great places to stay, these are traditional Ecuadorian working farms and two of the best are on the outskirts of the park.
+Traditional haciendas are great places to stay.
+These are traditional Ecuadorian working farms and two of the best are on the outskirts of the park:

-Hacienda El Porvenir is a working farm with onsite restaurant, horseback riding and stables, spa with hot and cold pools and traditional ecuadorian sauna.
-This property also offers numerous tours, cooking classes and has a great firplace for warming up after your adventures.
+• Hacienda El Porvenir is a working farm with onsite restaurant, horseback riding and stables, a spa with hot and cold pools, and a traditional Ecuadorian sauna.
+This property also offers numerous tours, cooking classes, and has a great firplace for warming up after your adventures.

 Visiting the Cotopaxi Volcano in Ecuador

-Despite the inherent risks that come with climbing Cotopaxi, the hike here is an incredible experience, one that is sure to leave you in awe.
+Despite the inherent risks that come with climbing Cotopaxi, the hike here is an incredible experience and one that is sure to leave you in awe.
 From the breathtaking views of the volcano itself to the unforgettable vistas from its summit, Cotopaxi truly is a sight to behold!
+You’ll never regret giving it your all in an attempt to reach the summit.

 Share this Article & Drop a Comment if you love to hike